The brand split is paying off.

 "[Live attendance has] always been one of my barometers [to measure success] since day-one," said WWE CEO Vince McMahon, "and we've increased our attendance by over 100,000 in the quarter compared to last year [in the same quarter], which is pretty amazing."

-The brand split is allowing the company to run more events, holding 91 in Q1 compared to 75 in the same quarter this year.
+The brand split is allowing the company to run more events, holding 91 in Q1 compared to 75 in the same quarter last year.
 Those event and total attendance counts are for RAW and SmackDown live events only and do not include any NXT events.

 Q1 is always WWE's best quarter for total attendance but this year's Q1 was the highest in at least a decade.